pingo150/docs/content/developers/overview/github-developer-program.md

 ## Stay in the know

-Be the first to know about API changes and try out new features before they launch in the [Developer blog](https://developer.github.com/changes/).
+Be the first person to know about API changes and try out new features before they launch in the [Developer blog](https://developer.github.com/changes/).

 ## Scratch an itch